Ocennami/alliance-website/README.md

 ## 🌟 About The Project

-Welcome to the official repository for **Alliance Organization's website** - a Minecraft community that has been thriving since 2020! 🎮
+Welcome to the official repository for **Alliance Organization ":v" website** - a Minecraft community that has been thriving since 2020! 🎮

 This is a modern, feature-rich web application built with cutting-edge technologies to showcase our 5-year journey, 10+ dedicated members, and memorable events.
 The website provides a seamless and engaging user experience with secure authentication, dynamic profile management, custom HTML/CSS/JS profiles, and real-time communication.

-**Our Story**: From playing on the famous aemine.vn server to creating our own private servers and hosting exclusive events, Alliance Organization has grown into a tight-knit family connected through screens and bonded through Minecraft. 🌍
+**Our Story**: From playing on the famous aemine.vn server to creating our own private servers and hosting exclusive events, Alliance Organization ":v" has grown into a tight-knit family connected through screens and bonded through Minecraft. 🌍

 ## ✨ Features